The application deadline has been extended to March 15.

 In this seminar, students will read, analyze, and discern continuities and discontinuities in Catholic social thought from the late 19th century to the present.
 Lectures, seminar reports, and discussion will focus on original sources (encyclicals and other magisterial documents), beginning with Rerum novarum (1892) and concluding with Caritas in veritate (2009) and Evangelii Gaudium (2013).
 This intensive course is multi-disciplinary, since this tradition of social thought overlaps several disciplines in the contemporary university including political science, political philosophy, law, economics, theology, and history.

 Format: There will be two 2.5-hour sessions each day.
 Each session will include an opening lecture and seminar-style discussion of the text and the issues at hand.
 Students will be expected to prepare the readings carefully and participate in the discussions of the material.

 Location: The seminar will take place at the University of California, Berkeley.
 Participants will be provided with lodging and most meals for the duration of the seminar, and a travel stipend of up to $350.

-Application Information: This seminar will be open to PhD students in the humanities and relevant fields (such as philosophy, theology, english, classics, and history).
+Application Information: This seminar will be open to PhD students, JD students, post docs, and junior faculty in the humanities, social sciences, and relevant fields.

 Applicants will be required to submit: